Promoting Efficient Inter-Agency Technology Needs Assessment, Planning, Collaboration and Evaluation

 View the Technology Committee summary, including a brief work plan, membership, and meeting information.

-The Technology Committee meets on the third Thursday of every other month from 2 to 4pm.
+The Technology Committee meets on the first Monday of the month from noon to 1pm.

 Hon.
 Laura Bradley, Assistant Chief Industrial Appeals Judge